plannies-mate/plannies-deploy/IMPLEMENTATION.md

 ### Content Management

 1. Theme System
-    - Templates support substitution of:
+    - layouts support substitution of:
         - {{TITLE}} and {{CONTENT}} from contents file
         - {{FAVICON}} and {{SECTION}} for whats_that or default
         - {{LAST_CHECKED}} which indicates the freshness of the plannies-mate contents file or time deployed for the other contents
     - Theme applied during build, not runtime
-    - Default template provides standard header/footer
+    - Default layout provides standard header/footer
     - Error pages follow same theming

 2. Content Updates